How to Retire Debt Free in California (Even if You Start at 50)

 It’s not “House vs. Retirement.”
 It’s both.
 By keeping your mortgage manageable, you avoid being house‑poor and can still build wealth in other areas.
 Remember, retirement isn’t just about owning a home—it’s about having enough income to live comfortably.

 Example: On an $800,000 mortgage at 6%, a 30‑year loan costs about $4,800 per month.
-A 15‑year loan would push that closer to $6,700 per month.
-That extra $1,900 could be the difference between maxing out your retirement contributions or struggling to cover bills.
+A 15‑year loan would push that closer to $6,750 per month.
+That extra $1,950 could go to your retirement contributions, giving it more time to compound well into your retirement years.

 Tip #3: The Mortgage Accelerator (House Hacking)

 Here’s the game‑changer: house hacking.
-In California, properties with ADUs (Accessory Dwelling Units), junior suites, or duplex setups can transform your mortgage math.
+In California, properties with ADUs (Accessory Dwelling Units), junior suites, or multi-family can transform your mortgage math.
 Instead of shouldering the full payment yourself, you let rental income do the heavy lifting.

 The Math: